OxyContin Addiction and Dependency

 Developing an OxyContin addiction is not reserved for only those who abuse the drug recreationally.
 Yes, this prescription opioid is abused, being crushed and snorted, injected, stolen out of medicine cabinets and purchased on the street.
 Doctor shopping and forging prescriptions are other channels users can access to feed their recreational OxyContin addiction.

-However, many people grappling with OxyContin dependency arrived at drug dependency quite innocently.
+However, many people grappling with OxyContin dependency arrived at drug dependency quite innocently because the Oxycontin is highly physically addictive.
 Chronic pain management using OxyContin allows these long-term patients to slowly build up tolerance to the drug, resulting in increased dosing.
 Because OxyContin will alter brain chemistry that triggers euphoric sensations in addition to the pain relieving properties, addiction can develop.

 Regardless of how the addiction to Oxy came about, there are certain signs and symptoms that a dependency to the drug has taken hold.
 Physical symptoms include: